weizhang-econ/BART_MATLAB/README.md

 - `Utility`: a folder contains useful functions

 # Notes
 I used 5 trees in the code and compared the forecasting performance of BART to OLS and Bayesian linear regression.
 You can change the number of trees by changing the value of `m`.
-I followed Chipman et al. (2010) for priors, except the tree movements: I only allow three moves - growing, pruning and changing (no swapping), and they have equal probabilities (1/3).
+I followed Chipman et al. (2010) for priors.
+For simplicity, I only allow three moves - growing, pruning and changing (no swapping), and they have equal probabilities (1/3).

 The root mean squared error (RMSE) using BART is around 4.73, while using OLS and linear regression produce RMSEs around 5.12.